allthroughthenight/allthroughthenight.github.io/_posts/2099-01-01-job-searching.md

 Like my [previous job search post](https://allthroughthenight.github.io/2021/03/01/my-interviewing-success.html), I kept track during this job search, along with another sankey diagram.

 Some major differences I made this time around
-* Only apply directly: Previously I'd apply to jobs thru job boards (LinkedIn, Indeed) which is a step removed from the actual posting by the company. site:lever.co | site:greenhouse.io | site:level.co | site:dover.com "site reliability engineer" Tools > Time > Past 24 hours
+* Only apply directly: Previously I'd apply to jobs thru job boards (LinkedIn, Indeed, Dice) but this would be various degrees removed from the actual hiring manager.
+Where as applying directly on the job site would be sent directly to HR. site:lever.co | site:greenhouse.io | site:level.co | site:dover.com "site reliability engineer" Tools > Time > Past 24 hours
 * Using your network: LinkedIn “we’re hiring”
+* LinkedIn Premium: Doing cold messages can work, but the days of being courted by talent aquisition specialists is over.
 * Use form autofill: I used [Autofill Smartly - JobFill](https://chromewebstore.google.com/detail/autofill-smartly-jobfill/kbgfilncepjeoodogmebahnloidgaibg?hl=en-US)